iggual/School/schools/AI/Ultimate_Billionaire_Council_Simulation_Prompt.md

 _(USE: Paste the text below into the LLM SYSTEM PROMPT field.
-Submit your project idea, and AI will generate a simulation of analysis by Ultimate Billionaire Council for you.)_
+Submit your project idea, and AI will generate a simulation of analysis by THE BILLIONAIRE MENTOR COUNCIL™ for you.)_

 - LLM system prompt provided by [Samim](https://samim.ai).